Notes on Wormhole Cancellation and Factorization: Wormhole cancellation in JT gravity with extra vacua

-As mentioned before, we allow $k$ degenerate vacua $\{\ket{\text{vacua}}\}$ shown in \eqref{vacua}, organized by the cyclic group $\ZZ_k$.
-From now on, we will use different colors to denote the boundaries in different vacua.
-Black boundaries are specially reserved to denote the superposition of different vacua when we are too lazy to illustrate all different colors explicitly.
+Unlike painting the whole diagram in different colors in \eqref{3WH}, we will only use different colors to decorate boundaries in different vacua.
+Black boundaries are specially reserved to denote the superposition of different vacua when too many diagrams are needed to illustrate all different vacua explicitly.

-The bulk geometry connecting different vacua gives out a factorized result, which is an extra factor $F(S)$ times the geometry connecting boundaries in a unique vacuum.
-As the simplest example, the 2-fold Euclidean wormhole connecting $\ket{i}$ and $\ket{i+1}$ can be represented as \be ~~~ =~~ S~~\times ~~~ \,, \ee where $F(S)=S^1$ because $\ket{i+1}$ is only ``one step" away from $\ket{i}$.
-The above prescription makes perfect sense because we can regard the left process in \eqref{wh} as two successive processes: the bulk process between two boundaries both in $\ket{i}$ and then transition from $\ket{i}$ to $\ket{i+1}$.
-In a sense, the extra factor $S$ can be regarded as comparing $\ket{i}$ and $\ket{i+1}$ states \be S=\brat{i+1}{i}\,. \ee The situation when we have nonadjacent vacua $\ket{i+a}$ and $\ket{i}$ shouldn't be hard to obtain, which reads as \be ~~~ =~~ S^a~~\times ~~~ \ee with $F(S)=S^a$.
-The above argument can also be generalized to the case where we have more asymptotic boundaries.
-For example, for the case $n=3$, we have \be ~~~ =~~ S^a\times S^b\times ~~~ \,, \ee where we get the product of two factors $S^a$ and $S^b$.
-The two factors are there because we compare vacuum $\ket{i}$ with $\ket{i+a}$ and $\ket{i+b}$.
+Like the vacua generated by the soft charge, those different degenerate vacua should not form ``super-selection sector'', and when we compare two different vacua, we would get a number representing the overlap between the vacua.
+So, the bulk geometry connecting different vacua equals the geometry connecting boundaries in the same vacuum multiplied by an extra factor $F(S)$.
+As the simplest example, the 2-fold Euclidean wormhole connecting $\ket{i}$ and $\ket{i+1}$ can be represented as \be ~ =~ S~\times ~ \, \ee where $F(S)=S^1$ because $\ket{i+1}$ is only ``one step" away from $\ket{i}$.
+The situation when we have nonadjacent vacua $\ket{i+a}$ and $\ket{i}$ shouldn't be hard to obtain, which reads as \be ~ =~ S^a~\times ~ \,. \ee The above argument can also be generalized to the case where we have more asymptotic boundaries.
+For example, for the case $n=3$, we have \be ~ =~ S^a\times S^b\times ~ \, \ee where we get the product of two factors $S^a$ and $S^b$.
 Note that the extra factor $S$ only shows up when we are comparing the boundary vacua in one connected diagram.
-That's the key reason why we do not get factor $S$ for completely disconnected geometries.
-The above fact would finally cancel the connected geometries and leave the factorized answer for us.
+There is not a factorized result for disconnected geometries and one needs to keep all the boundary vacua unchanged, because we can not use the overlap between the vacua to further rewrite them.
+The above fact would finally cancel the connected geometries and result in the factorized partition function.